-[5], and frequently changing guidance could leave school staff and students unsure of the best way to reduce transmission of COVID-19 [6].
-As such, an accessible, persuasive, and practicable intervention was required to support school staff, students', and parents' adoption of behaviours to reduce the transmission of COVID-19, as well as potential future viral outbreaks.
+Copyright: © 2022 by the authors.
+Licensee MDPI, Basel, Switzerland.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/). various times, these measures included wearing a face covering, social distancing, handwashing and/or sanitising, and increasing efforts to ensure that spaces were well-ventilated and clean [4].
+However, these measures were not always perceived as feasible or sustainable [5], and frequently changing guidance could leave school staff and students unsure of the best way to reduce transmission of COVID-19 [6].
+As such, an accessible, persuasive, and practicable intervention was required to support school staff, students, and parents in adopting of behaviours to reduce the transmission of COVID-19, as well as potential future viral outbreaks.

-Interventions for school settings to help encourage hand-hygiene and environmental-disinfection behaviours already exist [7].
-A recent systematic review concluded that interventions that include behaviour change techniques targeting multiple theoretical approaches and capability, motivation, and opportunity to carry out behaviours appear to be associated with the best outcomes [7, 8, 9].
-However, many existing interventions for school-based settings do not adequately address the behavioural and logistical barriers experienced by this population and further exploratory research is required [7].
-Furthermore, as very few existing interventions for school settings focus on hand-hygiene and environmental-disinfecting behaviours simultaneously (and to our knowledge none have been created for pandemic-like situations), research is now needed to explore facilitators and barriers to such infection control behaviours in the context of the COVID-19 pandemic.
+Interventions for school settings to help encourage hand-hygiene and environmentaldisinfection behaviours already exist [7].
+A recent systematic review concluded that interventions that include behaviour-change techniques targeting multiple theoretical approaches, and facilitating the development of the capability, motivation, and opportunity to carry out behaviours appear to be associated with the best outcomes [7-9].
+However, many existing interventions for school-based settings do not adequately address the behavioural and logistical barriers experienced by this population, and further exploratory research is required [7].
+Furthermore, as very few existing interventions for school settings focus on hand-hygiene and environmental-disinfecting behaviours simultaneously (and to our knowledge, none have been created for pandemic-like situations), research is now needed to explore facilitators and barriers to such infection-control behaviours in the context of the COVID-19 pandemic.

-Previous research suggests that school-based interventions are most effective when integrated into daily practice and school culture, seek to engage all staff, reinforce skills outside of the classroom, support parental engagement, and coordinate work with outside services [10].
-Consequently, it is important to understand the experiences, perceptions, and perceived barriers to relevant behaviours in the context of COVID-19 for relevant groups of individuals (e.g., school staff, students, and parents) in order to ensure that a whole school intervention can be developed to address such issues.
+Previous research has suggested that school-based interventions are most effective when integrated into daily practice and school culture, seeking to engage all staff, reinforce skills outside of the classroom, support parental engagement, and coordinate work with outside services [10].
+Consequently, it is important to understand the experiences, perceptions, and perceived barriers to relevant behaviours in the context of COVID-19 for relevant groups of individuals (e.g., school staff, students, and parents), in order to ensure that a whole-school intervention can be developed to address such issues.